leejoonli/code-every-day/log.md

 ## Thoughts

 Reviewed the `auto` keyword, basic operations, precedence and associativity, and prefix and postfix.
 Auto is reminiscent of the `let` keyword in javascript since it auto detects what value is initialized.
 But it has some drawbacks since the `auto` is set to the initial initialization value type.
 Precendence didn't work like how I imagined: there's a table that lists everything and what each operator's associativity is.
 The basic operations and prefix/postfix were just review.

+# Day 223 (11/23/2022)

+## C++

+Practiced in C++.

+## Thoughts

+Reviewed compound operators, relational operators, and logical operators, and learned about output formatting in C++.
+The coumpound, relational, and logical operators were just basic review that I already knew how to do.
+The output formatting was interesting because it formats what is outputted to the terminal when using `cout`.
+There's a lot that was went over like setw, setprecision, showpos/noshowpos, scientific/fixed, boolalpha, and flush.
+Still not exactly sure what flush does but since it was went over, I assume it's important.